Seeed-Studio/Seeed_Arduino_LSM6DS3/README.md

 ----

-This software is written by Loovee for for [Seeed Technology Inc.](http://www.seeed.cc) and is licensed under [The MIT License](http://opensource.org/licenses/mit-license.php).
+This software is written by lambor for [Seeed Technology Inc.](http://www.seeed.cc) and is licensed under [The MIT License](http://opensource.org/licenses/mit-license.php).
 Check License.txt/LICENSE for the details of MIT license.
 The TimerOne library is refered from the arduino community and its copyright follows the original.

 Contributing to this software is warmly welcomed.
 You can do this basically by<br>
 [forking](https://help.github.com/articles/fork-a-repo), committing modifications and then [pulling requests](https://help.github.com/articles/using-pull-requests) (follow the links above<br>